awsdocs/amazon-sagemaker-developer-guide/doc_source/distributed-training.md

 |  p3\.16xlarge  |  8  |
 |  p3dn\.24xlarge  |  8  |

+**Note**
+The ml instance types used by SageMaker training have the same number of GPUs as the corresponding p3 instance types\.
+For example, `ml.p3.8xlarge` has the same number of GPUs as `p3.8xlarge` \- 4\.

 ### Scaling from a Single Instance to Multiple Instances<a name="scaling-from-one-instance"></a>

 If you want to scale your training even further, you can use more instances\.
 However, you should choose a larger instance type before you add more instances\.
 Review the previous table to see how many GPUs are in each p3 instance type\.

-If you have made the jump from a single GPU on a `p3.2xlarge` to four GPUs on a `p3.8xlarge`, but decide that you require more processing power, you should always choose a `p3.16xlarge` before trying to increase instance count\.
-When you keep your training on a single instance, performance is better than when you use multiple instances\.
-Also, your costs are lower\.
+If you have made the jump from a single GPU on a `p3.2xlarge` to four GPUs on a `p3.8xlarge`, but decide that you require more processing power, you may see better performance and incur lower costs if you choose a `p3.16xlarge` before trying to increase instance count\.
+Depending on the libraries you use, when you keep your training on a single instance, performance is better and costs are lower than a scenario where you use multiple instances\.

-When you are ready to scale the number of instances, you can do this with SageMaker Python SDK's `estimator` function by setting your `instance_type = p3.16xlarge` and   `instance_count = 2`\.
+When you are ready to scale the number of instances, you can do this with SageMaker Python SDK's `estimator` function by setting your `instance_count`\.
+For example, you can set `instance_type = p3.16xlarge` and   `instance_count = 2`\.
 Instead of the eight GPUs on a single `p3.16xlarge`, you have 16 GPUs across two identical instances\.
 The following chart shows [scaling and throughput starting with eight GPUs](https://aws.amazon.com/blogs/machine-learning/scalable-multi-node-training-with-tensorflow/) on a single instance and increasing to 64 instances for a total of 256 GPUs\.

  ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/distributed/Distributed-Training-in-SageMaker-image.png)